-Ethos is a broker that uses an online application to sell select life insurance policies from Legal & General America (marketed as William Penn in New York State and Banner Life in the rest of the country), Mutual of Omaha, Ameritas, and TruStage.
+Ethos is a broker that uses an online application to sell select life insurance policies from Legal & General America, which also does business as Banner Life and William Penn, Mutual of Omaha, Ameritas, and TruStage.

-Note: Mutual of Omaha and Legal & General America products are available through the Policygenius marketplace (as Banner Life and William Penn), but TruStage and Ameritas products are not.
+Note: Mutual of Omaha and Legal & General America products are available through the Policygenius marketplace, but TruStage and Ameritas products are not.

 Term life insurance: Ethos sells term life insurance policies for terms of 10, 15, 20, and 30 years, for benefit amounts of $20,000 to $2 million.
 None of Ethos’s term life policies require a medical exam.

 Whole life insurance: Ethos sells low-coverage whole life insurance policies to older adults between the ages of 66 and 85, in amounts from $1,000 to $30,000.
 These types of policies are also called final expense or burial insurance.

 Additional coverages offered